 Click HERE to save this for later.

-There are lots of different formulas for the elemental diet.
-Instead of purchasing a pre-made formula with lots of ingredients, I chose to make my own with simple ingredients using Dr. Allison Siebecker’s homemade recipe (cited in the source below).
+There are a lot of special formulas for the elemental diet.
+Instead of purchasing any pre-made complete formulas with lots of ingredients, I chose to make my own with simple ingredients using Dr. Allison Siebecker’s homemade recipe (cited in the source below).

 From her recipe, I chose the low carb/high fat option because I knew my body was used to less sugar in my diet.

 I ordered the amino acids, and multivitamin online and bought honey, coconut oil, and sea salt at a local grocery store.
 The amino acids were the most expensive item, but it was still cheaper to purchase them on their own than to buy enough formula for the entire diet.

 To prepare, I blocked off a week where I had few obligations that would require much movement or brain power and of course picked out a new Netflix series to start.
 Although, I’d highly recommend not watching a show with much food.

 I knew the longer I could stick with the diet the more bacteria would die.
 After researching different amounts of die-off over different durations of the diet ranging from one week up to one month, I decided to set a loose end date of two weeks with the caveat that I would listen to my body throughout and stop if I felt I needed to.

 So, I kept a journal throughout the diet and recorded how I felt along with my weight each day.
 I also printed a calendar so I could proudly check off every day I made it through.
 I started out feeling very determined, but also slightly anxious that my willpower wouldn’t hold through the first three days which I had read were the hardest.